Application Process

 Applicants must take the MCAT no later than October of the year of their application.
 We will consider requests to take the MCAT in January on a case-by-case basis, providing there are extenuating circumstances.
 Applicants seeking approval for a January MCAT to be considered should make a formal request by email explaining the circumstances for the request.
 This request should be emailed to: njmsapplicant@njms.rutgers.edu.

-Our screening process is rolling and begins once applications are complete.
-Each application is evaluated in the context of our Mission, Vision, and Values, with thoughtful attention to the unique strengths and perspectives each applicant brings.
+Our screening process is rolling and begins once applications are complete and verified by AMCAS.
+Each application is reviewed in the context of our Mission, Vision, and Core Values, with careful attention to the individual strengths and perspectives each candidate brings.

-Factors considered include, but are not limited to:
+Factors considered as part of our review process include, but are not limited to:

-• Academic record (GPA, course rigor, academic load, grade trends, and MCAT scores)
+• Academic performance (GPA, course rigor, academic trends, and MCAT scores)

-• Clarity and validation of the decision to pursue medicine
+• Reflection and clarity in the decision to pursue a career in medicine

-• Compassion, service to others, and meaningful extracurricular involvement
+• Commitment to service, humanism, and meaningful extracurricular engagement